» Institutional Awards

 + - Child of Chapman University

-A $1,000 award is provided to the children of Chapman alumni.
+A $2,000 award is provided to the children or siblings of Chapman alumni.
 The recipient must retain full-time enrollment status to continue receiving this award.
-A special application must be completed and returned to the Financial Aid Office to be eligible for this award.
+A special application must be completed and returned to the Office of Undergraduate Financial Aid to be eligible for this award.

 + - DOC and UCC Awards